Discipline Priest Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Your DPS windows following your Radiance casts will often involve a

-Shadowfiend cast, allowing you to abuse both
+Voidwraith cast, allowing you to abuse both

 Shadow Covenant and

 Inescapable Torment.
+With

 Your goal in dungeons is to abuse Void Summoner to push very low cooldown

-Mindbender.
-Utilizing the 10.2 tier set bonus, you can push Mindbender to a 30-45 second cooldown and Shadowfiend to a 45-60 second cooldown.
+Voidwraith.
 With how many modifiers are tied to having your pet active (

 Shadow Covenant and its associated talents), the worst thing you can do with this iteration of Discipline Priest is sitting on your pet and not casting it.
-As a result, your decision on whether to run Mindbender vs Shadowfiend will be determined by what the boss timers are that allow you to cast your pet as close to on cooldown as possible.

-Power Word: Radiance is a 2-second cast, multi-target Atonement applicator with a large heal tied to it.
+Atonement applicator with a large heal tied to it.
 Power Word: Radiance applies Atonement to five people but for a reduced duration.
 Not only is this our best way to apply Atonement to a whole group, but it is also a significant heal on its own.
 As a result, the majority of your Atonement application in a key will be from Radiance.

 Power Word: Shield is an instant cast, single target Atonement applicator with a shield tied to it.
 While this is a very potent option for applying Atonement to a single target, it does have a cooldown.
+This should be your first choice if you need to apply Atonement to a single target.

 Surge of Light procs.